jcsirot/daggerverse/java/README.md

 # Daggerverse Java Module

-This module setup an OpenJDK dev environment, optionnaly with Maven
+This module sets up an OpenJDK dev environment, optionally with Maven.

 ## Usage

-You can define a development environment with Java and Maven
+You can define a development environment with Java and Maven:

 ```graphql
 query build {